TimTerwijn/web-design-1920/README.md

 * [Road map (and feedback)](#Road-map-(and-feedback))

 ### Progress
 This project is divided in multiple cycles.
-Each cycle contains three phases which are called together Think, Make and check.
+Each cycle contains three phases which are called together Think, Make and Check.

 ![think-make-check](/docs/img/think-make-check.png)